OWASP/owasp-mastg/docs/MASTG/General/0x04f-Testing-Network-Communication.md

 ## Intercepting Non-HTTP Traffic

-Interception proxies such as @@@burp-suite and [OWASP ZAP](0x08a-Testing-Tools.md#owasp-zap) won't show non-HTTP traffic, because they aren't capable of decoding it properly by default.
+Interception proxies such as #MASTG-TOOL-0077 and [OWASP ZAP](0x08a-Testing-Tools.md#owasp-zap) won't show non-HTTP traffic, because they aren't capable of decoding it properly by default.
 There are, however, Burp plugins available such as:

 - [Burp-non-HTTP-Extension](https://github.com/summitt/Burp-Non-HTTP-Extension "Burp-non-HTTP-Extension") and
 - [Mitm-relay](https://github.com/jrmdev/mitm_relay "Mitm-relay").